Is Shared Office Space the Secret to Top-Level Productivity?

 We've talked about the reasons why you should consider a shared office for your business, and we've made clear distinctions between the different setups.
 However, there's still one piece of the puzzle missing, and that's how to manage a shared office most effectively to get the best out of your team at all times without descending into chaos.

 It's a question that keeps every entrepreneur up at night, especially when times are tough.
 But what if we told you that there's a pretty simple solution?
 That's exactly what Flexopus is for.
-With this clever software, your employees can plan ahead when they want to sit where - all with a modern mobile app.
+With this clever software, your employees can plan ahead when they want to sit where - all with a modern mobile desk sharing app.
 This prevents people from going to the office for nothing and not finding a free seat in the shared office.
 In addition to the workstations, your employees can also flexibly reserve meeting rooms and parking spaces in advance so that your team can arrive on time for an important meeting and doesn't have to search long for a free space!

 Flexopus goes one step further and offers your team full flexibility by allowing multiple locations to be managed in one system.
 Another advantage of Flexopus is that the software is already integrated with numerous applications that are connected to Microsoft and Google.
 This means you can still book your meeting rooms via Outlook, for example.
 So if you've been thinking about turning on the turbo button for your business, take a look at what Flexopus can do for you.